ChristopherCarignan/audio2stl/README.md

   inputfile (required): filepath string associated with WAV audio file

-  outputfile (optional): filepath sring associated with STL file to save
+  outputfile (optional): filepath string associated with STL file to save

   sampfreq: re-sampling frequency

-  axisnorm: keep the x- and y-axes scaling (FALSE) or normalize so that they have the same dimensions (TRUE)
+  axisnorm: keep the x- and y-axis scaling (FALSE) or normalize so that they have the same dimensions (TRUE)

   preemph: value for pre-emphasis of audio